-Agents, Live Presentation at UNA, Universidad Nacional del Arte, Buenos Aires, Argentina.
+Agents, Live Presentation at UNA, National University of Arts, Buenos Aires, Argentina.

-For this work we developed a interactive vertical structure better known as a tangible user interface.
+In this work we developed a interactive vertical structure better known as tangible user interface.

-A pointing-up camera located inside the installation captures the movements of the fingers, translating this points to location variables, allowing the interaction of the users with the program.
+A pointing-up camera located inside the installation captured the finger's movement, translating their positions to location variables, allowing the interaction between the users and the app.

-In addition, we used the same data to trigger sounds in Pure Data adding a further dimension to the work.
+In addition, we also used Pure Data to trigger sounds, adding a further dimension to the work.

-We used four elements to make our artificial intelligence system, based in a Game of life configuration.
+We used four different elements to make our artificial intelligence system, based on a Game of life configuration.

-Red Cells / Predators: They gain weight eating black and yellow cells.
+Red Cells / Predators: They gained weight eating black and yellow cells.

-Yellow Cells / Healers: They help the black cells eating red cells and losing weight in the process.
-Also, they can feed/heal a black cell touching them.
+Yellow Cells / Healers: They helped the black cells eating red cells but losing weight/size during the process.
+They were also able to feed/heal a black cell by touching them.

-Black Cells / Searchers: They eat food avoiding predators.
+Black Cells / Searchers: They eaten food trying to avoid predators.

-Food: The user can change the position of the “food”.
-All cells, especially the black ones, reacted to the position were the food was.
+Food: The user could change the position of the “food”.
+All the cells, especially the black ones, reacted to the position were the food was.
 The user was also capable of adding cells by just touching the interface's surface.